Donkey Kong: 1994–1996: Rare and Donkey Kong Country

 Donkey Kong Country was one of the first games for a mainstream home video game console to use pre-rendered graphics, achieved through a compression technique that allowed Rare to convert 3D models into SNES sprites with little loss of detail.
 Because Donkey Kong did not have much of an established universe, Rare was free to expand it, introducing Donkey Kong's sidekick Diddy Kong (who replaced Donkey Kong Jr.) and the antagonistic Kremlings.
 After 18 months of development, Donkey Kong Country was released in November 1994 to acclaim, with critics hailing its visuals as groundbreaking.
 (Note: Attributed to multiple references: Diehard GameFan, Electronic Gaming Monthly, Next Generation, and Total!)
 It was a major success, selling 9.3 million copies and becoming the third-bestselling SNES game.
 It reestablished Donkey Kong as a major Nintendo franchise and heralded Donkey Kong's transition from villain to hero.
 Miyamoto felt Rare had "breathed new life into" Donkey Kong and demonstrated that it could be trusted with the franchise.
 Following the success, Nintendo purchased a large minority stake in Rare.

 Rare began developing concepts for a Donkey Kong Country sequel during production, and Nintendo green-lit the project immediately after the success.
 Donkey Kong Country 2: Diddy's Kong Quest, released in 1995, features Diddy rescuing a kidnapped Donkey Kong and introduces Diddy's girlfriend Dixie Kong.
 It was designed to be less linear and more challenging, with a theme reflecting Mayles' fascination with pirates.
 Diddy's Kong Quest was a critical success and is the sixth-bestselling SNES game.
 Following Diddy's Kong Quest, the Donkey Kong Country team split in two, with one half working on Donkey Kong Country 3: Dixie Kong's Double Trouble!
 (1996).
-Dixie Kong's Double Trouble featured Dixie and a new character, Kiddy Kong, as the protagonists, and incorporated 3D-esque gameplay and Zelda-inspired role-playing elements.
-Although it was released late in the SNES's lifespan and after the launch of the Nintendo 64, Dixie Kong's Double Trouble! sold well.
+Dixie Kong's Double Trouble features Dixie and a new character, Kiddy Kong, as the protagonists, and incorporates 3D-esque gameplay and Zelda-inspired role-playing elements.
+Although it was released late in the SNES lifespan and after the launch of the Nintendo 64, Dixie Kong's Double Trouble! sold well.